MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 Use [Azure Network Watcher](/azure/network-watcher/network-watcher-monitoring-overview) to monitor and troubleshoot network components with the following tools:

 - Traffic Analytics shows you the systems in your virtual networks that generate the most traffic.
-You can visually identify bottlenecks before they degenerate into problems.
+You can visually identify bottlenecks before they become problems.
 - Network Performance Monitor monitors information about ExpressRoute circuits.
 - VPN diagnostics helps troubleshoot site-to-site VPN connections that connect your applications to on-premises users.